-Minnesota Carry Permit Holders’ Page.
+Minnesota Carry Permit Holders’ Page

 The sacred right to own, possess, and use firearms is subject to “reasonable” limitation as well.
 The courts won’t strike down the political will if the limitation on a fundamental right is viewed as reasonable.
 Minnesota Gun Carry Permit Holders must pass a criminal history background check and a safety skill training course in order to get and maintain their right to their carry permit.
 This training includes some education about applicable laws.
-Here is a brief discussion of some the relevant Minnesota statutes, with links.
+Here is a brief discussion of some the relevant Minnesota statutes.

 The right to self-defense, of the individual and of the community, originates back in the mists of time, before the beginning of history itself.
 This natural law and basic human right cannot be denied.